michaelcfoti/RnB-Wavelet/wRnBmain/README.md

 The scales can be set from scale 4 to 9 to optimize the slope computation by avoiding the 60Hz frequency and border effects.

-`J` :  Set the number of wavelet scales for filtering the arrhythmic component.
+`J` :  This parameter sets the number of wavelet scales for filtering the arrhythmic component.

-For this example, we set 'J' = 8, wich means that arhytmic component will be filtered out up to scale number 8.
+In our example, we set 'J' = 8, meaning that the arrhythmic component will be filtered out up to scale number 8.

 Users must set a 'J' value  lower than the logarithm base 2 of 'Nsample' of their dataset.
-If Nsample = 4096, then J must lower than 12.
+If Nsample = 4096, then J must be lower than 12.

-`alpha`: Controls for the amount of regularity (smoothness) in the signal.
-We set this value to 4.
-This parameter is not know, but keeping it at 4 remains a suitable choice.
+`alpha`: This parameter controls for the amount of regularity (smoothness) in the signal.
+In this example, we set the value to 4.
+This parameter is unknown, but keeping it at 4 remains a suitable choice for users.

 **3. Execute script**